-- Many foundry density rules still constrain only the average overall feature density on a given layer; the issue of local variation in feature density is ignored. - Current approaches to analysis of layout density do not actually find the true extremal window densities in the
+- Many foundry density rules still constrain only the average overall feature density on a given layer; the issue of local variation in feature density is ignored. - Current approaches to analysis of layout density do not actually find the true extremal window densities in the layout.

-2Note that without an accurate estimate of the filling that will be added later at the foundry, all RC extraction, delay calculation, timing, noise, and reliability analyses done during physical design performance verification may be highly suspect.
-The Appendix presents analyses showing the extent to which metal filling can affect the results of capacitance extraction and performance analysis.
-A broken design flow could result if the effects of filling are not properly modeled in earlier design stages. layout.
 Rather, they find the extremal window densities over a fixed set of window positions using the "fixed r-dissection" approach that we discuss below.
-This can result in substantial error.

-• Current methods for inserting fill geometries into the layout do not actually minimize the maximum variation in layout density between windows of the layout.
+This can result in substantial error. - Current methods for inserting fill geometries into the layout do not actually minimize the maximum variation in layout density between windows of the layout.
 Rather, simple Boolean layer processing techniques are applied to insert fill patterns into any empty region that is sufficiently large.

 These weaknesses can perhaps be attributed to the genealogy of today's software tools for density control.
 Such tools are typically evolved from physical verification tools and mask processing tools, where the mindset is chiefly concerned with verification rather than data modification, with local rules rather than global rules, and with Boolean rules rather than context-dependent rules.
-By contrast, our work addresses all of the above weaknesses: 1) our formulation of the filling problem seeks to minimize density variation over all possible windows, 2) we develop a multilevel density analysis approach that is more accurate and faster than the "fixed-dissection" approach, and 3) we develop a linear programming approach that considers and optimizes globally the amounts of fill to be added into each region of the layout.
+By contrast, our work addresses all of the above weaknesses: (i) our formulation of the filling problem seeks to minimize density variation over all possible windows, (ii) we develop a multilevel density analysis approach that is more accurate and faster than the "fixed-dissection" approach, and (iii) we develop a linear programming approach that considers and optimizes globally the amounts of fill to be added into each region of the layout.